danielrapa888/Daniel-Rapa/README.md

 ## 🧩 Practice Projects

 ### Botium Toys Security Audit
+This project forms part of the Google Cybersecurity Certificate which I am currently enrolled in.
 [View the project ](/Botium-Toys-Security-Audit-Report.md)

 A security audit and compliance review of Botium Toys, assessing cybersecurity controls and compliance with PCI DSS, GDPR, and SOC 2 standards.